 Cycling has an inherently selfish nature to it.
 Well, at least the kind of cycling that necessitates hours and hours out on the road away from your spouse and kids.
-The kind of conditioning that is needed to get in shape for the next road race or triathlon.
+The type of conditioning that is needed to get in shape for the next road race or triathlon.

 I faced that dilemma of whether or not to go out on the road without my little kids and found that it was not necessarily an 'either/or' proposition.
 I did not have to choose my workouts over my kids; I could include them in a lot of my rides by towing them behind in a bike trailer.
 And for the most part, they loved it.